 Senate Majority Leader Mitch McConnell has scheduled to officially receive the articles tomorrow (Thursday) at noon.
 McConnell has also announced the trial will begin on Tuesday.

-Once the articles are delivered the Senators are in session six days a week until the end of the trial.
+When the House Managers deliver the articles the next steps can begin.
+All of the Senators will work six days a week.
 Senators will take an oath of impartiality probably on Friday and will deliver the trial notice to the Chief Justice thereafter.